Cassidy Lamb House

 Three of these section houses were built to house railroad work crews in charge of maintaining the train’s roadbed.
 Two were demolished for commercial development and this one remains right across from Dunwoody Village.
 This section house has accommodated several commercial businesses in recent years including a flower shop and a telecommunications store.

-Major Charles Dunwoody built the track in 1880.
+Major Charles Dunwody built the track in 1880.
 Dunwoody was originally from the Roswell area and Dunwoody is named for him.

 Sharon Community United Methodist Church